eljimmo/Python_Analytics/README.md

 we will be using the sklearn.linear_model, importing its LinearRegression function, our accuracy for NSRGY (Nestlé S.A.) is 96.64% correct to using this model, as time goes on I will add to this, evenatually using other models.

-Model - NSGRY accuracy = 96.64%
+Linear Regression Model - NSGRY accuracy = 96.64%

-Model - CPB accuracy = 90.62% (notice the change in confidence/accurancy, we use a notable time frame difference in the CPB example)
+Linear Regression Model - CPB accuracy = 90.62% (notice the change in confidence/accurancy, we use a notable time frame difference in the CPB example)

-Model - SPY accuracy = 95.62%
+Linear Regression Model - SPY accuracy = 95.62%

-Model - Netflix = 98.75%
+Linear Regression Model - Netflix accuracy = 98.75%

-Model - META = 97.96%
+Linear Regression Model - META accuracy = 97.96%